 There is a growing number of people changing their ways.
 A good question for you.
 Do you know the percentage of those that bring their cup?
 Please don’t continue to thwart the efforts of those that care about the environment.
 We’re trying to make a difference in this world.
 Therefore, I’ll no longer buy coffee from drive-thrus.
 Instead, I will do something better.
 I will support small local cafes and Starbucks!

 This was their response back – Check out the third point…

 So I made sure they were aware of their mistake… and responded

-Firstly, your cups are NOT recyclable OR compostable.
+Firstly, your cups cannot be recycled in every province and they’re definitely NOT compostable.
 The information below is misleading and should be removed from the Newsletter.
 Secondly, Canada currently recycles 9% of the waste it produces.
 That’s only 1 in 10 TIM Horton lids being recycled to the blue bins.

 It’s a problem, it’s not going away.
 Instead of sending me a PR letter telling me how you think your doing better.
 Use my advice and ask yourselves how can we improve our policies now for the future?
 Lastly, I hope you decide to switch your cups, pass the cost down to the consumer.
 Why not pay for the convenience of a healthier Earth?

 I sound a little annoyed however, it’s not rocket science.
 The company clearly states it will give me my money back when I bring my cup.
 So, it costs 10 cents when you use a single-use cup.
 Maybe if it cost 50 cents for a quality compostable cup people will start to remember their cups more often!

 This food safety standard is mandatory in every fast-food chain.
 Send Tim Hortons a complaint here.
 Call them at this number 1-888-601-1616 to let them know you’re tired of waiting for them to change their cups.